Hi! My name is Sherry Yong Chen, and I’m a linguist.

 As a linguist……

-I am broadly interested in syntax-semantics interface and language acquisition, involving both theoretical and experimental inquiry.
-I also a developing interest in syntax-prosody interface.
+I am broadly interested in issues related to syntax, semantics, and their interfaces, involving both theoretical and experimental inquiry.
+I also have an interest in language acquisition.

 Generally speaking, questions that interest me include: